captn3m0/hackertray/README.md

 1. `-c`: Enables comments support.
 Clicking on links will also open the comments page on HN.
 Can be switched off via the UI, but the setting is not remembered.
 2. `--chrome PROFILE_PATH`: Specifying a profile path to a chrome directory will make HackerTray read the Chrome History file to mark links as read.
 Links are checked once every 5 minutes, which is when the History file is copied (to override the lock in case Chrome is open), searched using sqlite and deleted.
 This feature is still experimental.

+###Google Chrome Profile Path

+Where your Profile is stored depends on which version of chrome you are using:

+- `google-chrome-stable`: `~/.config/google-chrome/Default/`
+- `google-chrome-unstable`: `~/.config/google-chrome-unstable/Default/`
+- `chromium`: `~/.config/chromium/Default/`

+Replace `Default` with `Profile 1`, `Profile 2` or so on if you use multiple profiles on Chrome.
+Note that the `--chrome` option accepts a `PROFILE_PATH`, not the History file itself.
+Also note that sometimes `~` might not be set, so you might need to use the complete path (such as `/home/nemo/.config/google-chrome/Default/`).

 ##Features
 1. Minimalist Approach to HN
 2. Opens links in your default browser